 Approximately 1 in every 100 children will be born with a heart defect.

-In developing nations, this statistic can be even higher.
 Many of these children will never see their first birthday because of congenital heart disease.
-Because resources to treat and cure congenital heart disease are not readily available in these regions, the parents of these children are often powerless to save them.
+Because the resources to treat and cure congenital heart disease are not readily available in these regions, the parents of these children are often powerless to save them.

 In operation since 1993, ICHF assembles volunteer medical teams from around the world to provide free pediatric cardiac surgeries, training and medical resources to countries without access to them.
 We implement our collaborative teaching curriculum by operating with and educating local healthcare professionals in their own hospitals.
 We utilize a variety of educational models, including formal lectures, simulation and clinical teaching.
 We also assist with medication and equipment needs when necessary and can provide resources to help with organizational change in the centers that we help.
 With this training, the local teams gradually acquire the skills to care for their children independently.

-So far, the ICHF medical teams have performed more than 7,000 operations in more than 30 hospitals around the globe.
-As a 501(c)3 charitable organization, ICHF enlists your support to provide hope and life for children throughout the developing world.
+So far, ICHF’s medical teams have performed more than 7,750 operations in more than 33 hospitals around the globe.
+As a 501(c)3 charitable organization, we enlist your support to provide hope and life for children throughout the developing world.